asyncapi/generator/templates/markdown/.partials/topic.md

 You can send one of the following messages:
 {{/if}}
 {{#if topic.subscribe.oneOf}}
-You can send one of the following messages:
+You can receive one of the following messages:
 {{/if}}

 {{~#each topic.publish.oneOf as |op index| ~}}